-Luckily for Boyle, her Asperger’s has not lead to substance abuse as it does in many other individuals afflicted with the same disorder.
-There are a number of reasons why addiction and Asperger’s tend to go hand-in-hand, many of them including the following:
+Luckily for Boyle, her Asperger’s has not led to substance abuse as it does in the lives of many other individuals who struggle with the same disorder.
+There are a number of reasons why Asperger’s and addiction tend to go hand-in-hand, many of them including the following:

-- Poor social skills – Possibly the most common trait of Asperger’s includes poor social skills.
+- Poor social skills – Possibly the most common trait of Asperger syndrome is poor social skills.
 It can be increasingly difficult for individuals with this disorder to interact with others without feeling uncomfortable.
-This often causes them to have trouble making and keeping friends, which can lead to loneliness, depression and the increased interest in using substances such as drugs to cope.
+This often causes them to have trouble making and keeping friends, which can lead to loneliness, depression and an increased interest in using substances, such as drugs or alcohol, to cope.

-- Communication troubles – Without proper communication skills, people with Asperger’s can grow tremendously frustrated and angry when attempting to communicate their thoughts, needs, and/or opinions.
-They can also take words of others very literally, causing hurt feelings.
-Because of these communication troubles, some people with Asperger’s might attempt to use to get attention, or use to get release from the anger they are experiencing because they cannot communicate well.
+- Communication troubles – Without proper communication skills, people who have Asperger’s can grow tremendously frustrated and angry when attempting to communicate their thoughts, needs, or opinions.
+They can also take the words of others very literally, causing hurt feelings.
+Because of these communication troubles, some people who have Asperger’s might use drugs or alcohol in order to get attention or to get relief from the anger they are experiencing because they cannot communicate well.

 While many people who are diagnosed with Asperger’s (including Boyle) are able to receive treatment that allows them to improve upon areas of concern such as those listed above, many people do not get that care.
-As a result, they become much more likely to start abusing drugs and/or alcohol as a method of coping with the symptoms that can continue to plague their every day life.
-The best and most effective way to avoid this from occurring is to seek help immediately if Asperger’s (or any other mental health condition) is suspected.
+As a result, they become much more likely to start abusing drugs or alcohol as a method of coping with the symptoms that can continue to plague their everyday lives.
+The best and most effective way to prevent this from occurring is to seek help immediately.